Fardina386/ITE221---Programming-I-/README.md

 # ITE221---Programming-I-

-This repository has a project and assignments that covers the majority of the topics studied throughout the course.
+This repository has an individual LCD project and assignments that covers the majority of the topics studied throughout the course.

 Course Objective/description : Upon successful completion of this course, you will be able to:
 1. Apply classical and object-oriented techniques for solving computer-related problems.